ddnexus/pagy/docs/extras/calendar.md

 You can also get the [current page label](../api/calendar.md#labelformat--nil) with `@pagy.label`, which might be useful to use in your UI.

-### I18n Localization
+### I18n localization

 Pagy implements its own faster version of the `translate` method, but does not provide any built-in support for the `localize` method.

 If you need to use formats with unit names (weekday names, month names, etc.) that require localization in an I18n application, you need to use the [i18n extra](i18n.md), which delegates the localization to the `I18n` gem.
+In that case a change in the global `I18n.locale` will automatically localize all the time labels accordingly.